tadesouaiaia/prsWorkshop-website/docs/misc_plink_problem.md

 ![Screenshot](images/mac_plink3.jpg)

-## 3- Downstream BridgePRS Errors
+## BridgePRS specific errors

-If you have moved plink to the trash you will have to recover it, additionally the empty files created by a failed attempt to run Plink can cause problems if BridgePRS tries to recover your progress.
+If this problem has occured when running bridgePRS and you have moved plink to the trash you will have to recover it.
+Additionally the empty files created by a failed attempt to run Plink can cause problems if BridgePRS tries to recover your progress.

-!!! tip "Restarting a bridgePRS run"
+!!! help "Restarting a bridgePRS run"
     You can avoid this problem by manually deleting your output directory and starting over, or by using the restart flag:
         ```
-        $./bridgePRS easyrun go -o out1 --pop_configs data/afr.config data/eur.config --phenotype y --restart
+        $./bridgePRS pipeline go -o out1 --config_files data/afr.config data/eur.config --phenotype y --restart
         ```
     This will force bridgePRS to restart every subprogram from the beginning.